zonneplan/KiBot/docs/1_SCH_2_part_PCBs/README.md

-## Solution 2: Using hierarchical sheets 1
+## Solution 2: Using hierarchical sheets A

 This looks a little bit more complicated, but solves various problems.